saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 ### Deploy your new cluster on the argocd instance

-Once everything is done and up, its time to add the new cluster to your argocd instance, using the below snippet, replace the server API and the cluster CA with your new cluster API endpoint and the cluster CA.
+Once everything is done and up, it's time to add the new cluster to your argocd instance, using the below snippet, replace the server API and the cluster CA with your new cluster API endpoint and the cluster CA.

 ```yaml title="argocd-instance-cluster.tf"
 resource "kubectl_manifest" "your-cluster-name" {